(2) Make it interesting enough to pay attention to.

 I call it the “daily dose of language” because it gives students a good dose of listening, reading, shared writing, and opportunities for interpersonal speaking and communication.

 I really, really rely on this comfortable daily routine.
 It makes class lot less energy-consuming.

 The school day is long, the school year is longer, and our careers, well, we want them to be long, so that we can impact as many kids as we can.

-The star sequence is a strong, flexible daily sequence of instruction and formative assessment that we can re-use every day, all year.
+This daily sequence is a strong, flexible daily sequence of instruction and formative assessment that we can re-use every day, all year.